City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

     This is because Docker has some problems using IPv6 DNS servers.
 Force the use of IPv4 DNS in your localhost.

-## Creating an admin user
+## Creating a youth worker user

-The application needs at least one admin user to work properly.
+The application needs at least one youth worker user to work properly.
 The backend must be running when executing this step.
 The endpoint that we call is only open if the environment variable `SUPER_ADMIN_FEATURES` equals "yes", so set it when launching the backend.

 ### Use curl

-Run the following `curl` command to create an admin user
+Run the following `curl` command to create a youth worker user

 ```bash
 curl --location --request POST 'http://localhost:3000/api/admin/registerSuperAdmin' \